Sandburg Satisfactory Academic Progress Policy

 The first time a student does not complete at least 67 percent of the total attempted hours or is below the minimum 2.0 GPA, he or she will be placed on Warning.
 The student has one semester to correct the deficiencies in SAP.
 The student may continue to be eligible for grants.
 Student loans are evaluated on a case-by-case basis for students on Warning.

 If a student does not meet SAP requirements at the conclusion of the Warning semester, the student will be placed on Dismissal.
+A student who does not complete any course successfully their first semester at CSC is assigned a status of Dismissal.
 A student with a Dismissal status is no longer eligible for the financial aid programs listed above.

 Examples: Fall semester a new student enrolled in 12 credit hours and successfully completed six credit hours with a GPA of 2.0.
 The student meets the required GPA but has not completed the required 67 percent of hours enrolled (6 divided by 12 = 0.5 or 50 percent).
 Therefore, the student will be on Warning status for the next semester.
 In the spring semester, the student is enrolled in 12 credit hours.
 The total number of credit hours attempted is 24 (12 from fall and 12 from spring).
 The minimum number of credits the student must successfully complete is calculated by taking the 24 attempted credits x 0.67 (67 percent) = 16.08 credits.
 Since the student earned six credits in fall, the student must successfully complete 10.08 or more credits in spring and have a cumulative GPA of 2.0 or higher in order to remain eligible for financial aid.